Appearance

 Storage values for writes: Post-execution values enable state reconstruction during sync without individual proofs against state root.

 Transaction independence: 60-80% of transactions access disjoint storage slots, enabling effective parallelization.
+The remaining 20-40% can be parallelized by having post-transaction state diffs.

 Block Size Considerations